Adjective Clause: Types, Examples with Usage & Exercises

 What is an Adjective Clause?

 An adjective clause is a dependent clause that adds information about a noun or pronoun in a sentence to modify it.
 It will have a verb and a subject which is used to explain more, about any noun or pronouns in the sentence.
-In simple terms, two sentences can be combined by using an adjective clause.
+In simple terms, two sentences can be combined by using this clause.

 For example: “The man wearing a red suit is my father”, “He lives in the house where I grew up.”